 PAIN MANAGEMENT FOLLOWING SURGERY

-- Use of cryotherapy or ice is also beneficial in reducing your pain in addition to decreasing the amount of swelling that can occur after surgery.
+- Use of cryotherapy or ice is also beneficial in reducing your pain and decreasing the amount of swelling that can occur after surgery.
 You should ice and elevate the extremity for 20 minutes at a time, at least 3 times per day.
-If you are using a cryocuff device you can use it for up to 1-2 hours at a time.
+Dr. Ahmad’s team will provide you with options for renting or purchasing a cryotherapy machine for use after your surgery.